ahmad-kashkoush/gitlab-web-ide-report/README.md

 ## Background

-I've contributed to open-source, including Jenkins, stdlib, The Accord Project, and got amazed by GitLab and its community.
+I've contributed to open source, including Jenkins, stdlib, and The Accord Project, and have been amazed by GitLab and its community.

-I've learnt a lot from open source such as networking, how to communicate properly, and working on projects that have great impact.
-I am fortunate enough to have met some great friends and mentors who are always ready to help me when needed.
+I've learned a lot from open source, such as networking, how to communicate effectively, and working on projects that have a great impact.
+I am fortunate to have met some great friends and mentors who are always ready to help when needed.

 ## About the Project